 Humanitarian situation Millions of people in need of aid

 Food and energy supplies and the health system have largely broken down.
-Every ten minutes, a child dies from the consequences of an infectious disease.
-In 2020, Yemen saw the outbreak of infectious diseases such as cholera, malaria, dengue, polio, and COVID-19.
+Yemen has seen repeated outbreaks of infectious diseases such as cholera, malaria, dengue, polio, and COVID-19.
+Some 8.6 million school-age children have only limited access to education.

-Since 2020, the crisis in Yemen has further deteriorated, driven by the escalating military conflict, the continuing economic blockade, fuel shortages, torrential rain, massive desert locust infestation, and the COVID-19 pandemic.
-The pandemic has not only caused loss of income as a result of reduced job opportunities.
+The situation is exacerbated by the consequences of the COVID-19 pandemic.
+It has not only caused loss of income as a result of reduced job opportunities.
 It has also led to a significant drop in remittances from other countries, a source of income on which many families depend.

 Aid programmes massively underfunded

-According to United Nations estimates, humanitarian needs in Yemen amount to 3.85 billion US dollars.
-In March 2021, an international donor conference for Yemen was held, but pledges only amounted to about 1.7 billion US dollars.
-Germany committed a total of 200 million euros (of which 73 million was from the BMZ budget).
+According to United Nations estimates, humanitarian needs in Yemen amount to 4.3 billion US dollars.
+In February 2023, an international donor conference for Yemen was held, but pledges only amounted to about 1.2 billion US dollars.
+Germany is providing a total of 120 million euros (of which 51.1 million comes from the BMZ budget).